Everything You Need to Know About Sustainable Fashion

 Conscious Fashion is the most popular example of sustainable fashion, seen as consumers’ way to fight the problems caused by Fast Fashion.

-Above all, the environmental impact of fashion depends greatly on consumers’ choices and for long they’re using their outfits.
+Above all, the environmental impact of fashion depends greatly on consumers’ choices and how long they’re using their outfits.

 Since the emergence of fast fashion, garments have been used half as much compared to 15 years ago.